-Lower income families spend a much higher percentage of their income on childcare.
-Young adults just starting their families often fall into this category, because young adults are just starting out in their careers as well, so they are not making as much as their older counterparts.
-These young parents are often paying off college debt and buying houses when they start their families too, so money gets tight.
+Lower-income families spend a much higher percentage of their income on child care.
+Young adults starting their families often fall into this category because young adults are often just starting their careers, so they are not making as much as their older counterparts.
+These young parents are often also paying off college debt and buying houses when they start their families, so money gets tight.

-Infants cost more than older children because of the higher level of care required.
-Understandably, the more children you have in care, the higher the cost becomes.
-Although, some providers will offer a sliding fee or a discount for additional children.
+Infant care costs more than older children because of the higher level of care required.
+Understandably, the more children you have in care, the higher the cost becomes, although some providers will offer a sliding fee or a discount for additional children.

 A big challenge many parents find themselves facing is minimums.
-For example, parents often have to pay a set price whether their child is there or not.
-If a child is home sick or not in care that day, parents still pay.
+For example, parents often have to pay a set price, whether their child is there or not.
+If a child is sick at home or not in care that day, parents still pay.

-The cost of child care continuously goes up, too, adding to the problem.
-Two-thirds of parents say they are spending more currently than they did the previous year.
-If fact, the cost of child care has consistently increased almost every year since 2014.
+The cost of child care continuously goes up, too, which adds to the problem.
+Two-thirds of parents say they are spending more on child care currently than they did the previous year.
+In fact, the cost of child care has consistently increased almost every year since 2014.

 Child care costs by state

 Of course, child care costs vary by state.
-Some states cost significantly more than others.
-Child care costs $5,436 a year in the least expensive states and goes all the way up to $24,243 a year in the most expensive states.
+Child care in some states costs significantly more than others.
+Child care costs $5,436 a year in the least expensive states and can cost up to $24,243 a year in the most expensive states.

 Wondering how much you should set aside for child care?
 Take a look at a few of the average child care costs in select states across the U.S.: